-- Averted in the 2010 Alien vs. Predator game, which is oddly enough in the same universe as the Alien example.
+- Averted in Aliens vs. Predator (2010), which is oddly enough in the same universe as the Alien example.
 The combat androids can have their heads completely shot off, and continue to not only function, but attack as well.
 Presumably, they have sensory devices that are also not on their head.

 - The best way to take down the humaniform robots and the "robot dogs" in Mass Effect 2 is a headshot.
 The larger robots require a bit more effort, though.

 - In Mass Effect 2, most robots are humanoid.
 Headshots don't really affect geth, but they do severely damage FENRIR, LOKI and YMIR robots, causing an explosion if the robot was killed with it.
 If YMIR has his head blown off, he explodes like a Cain's shot.